parubok/multiline-label/README.md

 Motivation: Though standard Swing provides a number of options to display multiline text (e.g. `JLabel` with HTML, read-only `JTextArea`, etc.), none of them IMHO is very convenient and straightforward.
 The goal of this component is to provide a multiline label with predictable and easily configurable behavior.

 The label implements `javax.swing.Scrollable` interface to support scrolling.
 By default, up to 20 lines will be displayed without vertical scroll bar.
-See `MultilineLabel.setPreferredScrollableViewportSizeLineCount`.
+See `MultilineLabel.setPreferredViewportLineCount`.

 Example:
 ```java